M5 Motorway (Sydney)

-The M8 Motorway also runs roughly parallel to the M5 East and link the M5 at Kingsgrove to the St Peters Interchange along separate twin tunnels.
-Both the M5 East and M8 are tolled as part of WestConnex, separate to the M5 South-West tolls.
-This results in two separate tolls when travelling along the M5 between Moorebank and Kyeemagh.
+The M8 Motorway also runs roughly parallel to the M5 East and links it at Kingsgrove to the Rozelle Interchange along separate twin tunnels.
+Both the M5 East and M8 motorway are tolled as part of WestConnex, separate to the M5 South West tolls.
+This results in two separate tolls when travelling along the M5 between Moorebank and Mascot.

+Route

+South West Motorway commences at the Roden Cutler Interchange (where it meets Hume Motorway and Westlink M7) in Prestons and heads in a northeasterly direction as a six-lane, dual-carriageway road, widening to 8 lanes at the interchange with Hume Highway in southern Liverpool and heading in an easterly direction, crossing the Main Southern railway line and then the Georges River into Moorebank, then narrowing back to six lanes at the interchange with Heathcote Road at Wattle Grove.
+It becomes the M5 East at the interchange with King Georges Road in Beverly Hills, and just east of this interchange it widens to ten lanes to accommodate the portals to the M8 Motorway, then narrows back to four lanes afterwards and enters the M5 East tunnels at the interchange with Bexley Road, emerging four kilometres later in Arncliffe.
+It then crosses under the Cooks River to eventually terminate with General Holmes Drive at Mascot.

-The M5 cycleway is located on the breakdown lanes of the M5 South-West Motorway, and runs off-road parallel to the M5 East between King Georges Road and Arncliffe.
+The M5 cycleway is located on the breakdown lanes of the M5 South West Motorway, and runs off-road parallel to the M5 East between King Georges Road and Arncliffe.